Lonlysoft/Funky_Pack/README.md

 they are a huge part of the game. they actually are the reason why this game is called Funky pack.
 I'm starting by the Wall Cleaner mini-game.
 It's pretty easy because it uses the same engine of the main world.

-current changelog
+current changelog:
-Controls.js updated. now the buttons receive object as an argument and I'll make separated versions of the landscape and portrait controls.
-Making the controls not stretch in the portrait version. the controls in portrait version need to be updated in positions
+Item and its collisions updated.
+Now the player can stand on top of the items.
+The next step is make it use and keep them in his inventory.

+Issues with pages' lexical erros is still not resolved...